Parangarahu Lakes Area Co-Management Plan

 GWRC has delegated authority under the Reserves Act 1977 for the Recreation Reserve land surrounding the lakes and manages this as part of East Harbour Regional Park.
 PNBST owns the lakebeds, former esplanade reserves of the lakes and the dendroglyph (tree carving) sites.
 The Department of Conservation (DOC), Hutt City Council and Historic Places Trust manage land in the area and this is not included in the plan.
 DOC also manages the water and air columns above the lakebeds.

 The Roopu Tiaki have prepared a Co-Management Plan for the Parangarahu Lakes Area.
 The Co-Management Plan outlines the approach to be taken by PNBST and GWRC to fulfil their kaitiaki and legal responsibilities.
 The Co-Management Plan is a guiding document which sets the vision, guiding principles, historical context, management objectives and priority actions for management of the Parangarahu Lakes Area.
+Directions of the co-management plan have been incorporated into the Park Network Plan.

 Key activities in the plan are: